Sanjiv Chopra: Education

 Sanjiv Chopra graduated from St. Columba's School, Delhi in 1964.
-He did his premedical qualification from Hans Raj College, Delhi University.
+He did his premedical qualification at Hansraj College, Delhi University.
 He graduated from Medical School from the All India Institute of Medical Sciences (AIIMS).
 In 1972 he came to the United States for post-graduate training.
 After a year of Internship in Internal Medicine in New Jersey, he moved to Boston in 1973.
 Following his residency, he completed a fellowship in Gastroenterology and Hepatology, from 1975 - 1977.
 He has been on the faculty of Harvard Medical School since 1979.